iov-one/weave/docs/design/permissions.rst

 to an account balance.
 A user can send tokens to any address, and if I have signed with a public key, which hashes to the "address" of this account, then I can authorize payments out of the account.
-In Ethereum, smart contracts also have addresses and can be the owner of tokens, not just signatures.
+In this case, the signature is *authentication*, we must have *transfer permission* on this account, and the *condition* is the presence of a signature with a public key that hashes to the account's address.

-In this case, we can speak of a "transfer" permission on the account.
-However, there doesn't have to be one permission for an object.
-For example, an escrow may have a sender, a recipient, and an arbiter.
-We could say sender and arbiter both have permission to send the escrow to the recipient.
-The arbiter has permission to return the escrow to the sender.
-And the recipient has permission to update the recipient address.
-That is three different permissions on one object, that can be checked based on which action we are performing.
-And the "address" (primary key) of the escrow object doesn't map to any of those three permissions.
-(Otherwise, how can I create two escrows at once).
+In Ethereum, smart contracts also have addresses and can be used as a condition, not just signatures.
+So, we can imagine a variety of different conditions that can be required, not just signatures.
+A hash preimage, the majority of votes in an election, or presence of a merkle proof could be evaluated by various middlewares and used as *conditions* to assume given *permissions*.
+And one object / account could have multiple different permissions.

 **TODO** Add scopes?
 More ideas?

 Serialization
 -------------

-Now we have a clear understanding of what permissions are in this context, and that there may be different permissions on one object, we need to consider how to store them in the database.
-A permission can be considered a tuple of ``(extension, type, data)``, for example a ed25519 public key signature could be represented as ``("sigs", "ed25519", <addr>)`` and a sha256 hashlock could be ``("hash", "sha256", <hash>)``.
+Now we have a clear understanding of what conditions are in this context, and that there may be different conditions on one object, we need to consider how to store them in the database.
+A condition can be considered a tuple of ``(extension, type, data)``, for example a ed25519 public key signature could be represented as ``("sigs", "ed25519", <addr>)`` and a sha256 hashlock could be ``("hash", "sha256", <hash>)``.

-Note that the "data" doesn't need to reveal what the data that will match this permission, but needs to be calculated from it (eg. addr is first 20 bytes of a hash of the public key).
+Note that the "data" doesn't need to reveal what the data is that will match this condition, but needs to be calculated from it (eg. addr is first 20 bytes of a hash of the public key).
 And each extension and type may have different interpretations of the data.